 This is an interpretation of the centre section of a historic quilt, made in 1805-10 called the ‘Billings Coverlet’, from the Quilters’ Guild collection.
 Click here to find out more about the Coverlet.
 The notes accompanying the suitcase collection revealed that this quilter had not only made the small quilt, but also a full-size 80″x 80″ version of the full quilt!

 If, dear reader, you belong to a quilt group affiliated to the Quilters’ Guild, you too could arrange an exhibition of these small gems.
 Click here to go to the Guild website.

-Thank you for reading my blog.
-If you like it, please subscribe and you will get a blog-post each Monday direct to your in-box.
+If you like the blog, please subscribe and you will get a blog-post each Monday direct to your in-box.

 Do get in touch.
 I would love to hear from you.